“The Legend of Stella”

 Festival screener available upon request.

-An experimental narrative that encapsulates a moment in time when a young man receives a worrying, yet sentimental, voicemail from a girl he hasn’t seen in many years.
+An experimental narrative that encapsulates a moment in time when an unsuspecting man receives a sentimental, yet concerning, voicemail from a friend he hasn’t seen in many years.
+An exploration of memory, nostalgia, expectation, and disappointment.

 Currently in post-production.